maaaaz/webscreenshot/README.md

-webscreenshot
+web screenshot
 =============

 Description
 -----------
-A simple script to screenshot a list of websites, based on the [`url-to-image`](https://github.com/kimmobrunfeldt/url-to-image/) PhantomJS script.
+A simple script to screenshot a list of websites, based on the [`URL-to-image`](https://github.com/kimmobrunfeldt/url-to-image/) PhantomJS script.

 Features
 --------
-* Integrating url-to-image *'lazy-rendering'* for AJAX resources
+* Integrating URL-to-image *'lazy-rendering'* for AJAX resources
 * Fully functional on Windows and Linux systems
 * Cookie and custom HTTP header definition support for the PhantomJS renderer
 * Multiprocessing and killing of unresponding processes after a user-definable timeout
-* Accepting several formats as input target
+* Accepting several formats as the input target
-* Customizing screenshot size (width, height), format and quality
+* Customizing screenshot size (width, height), format, and quality
-* Mapping useful options of PhantomJS such as ignoring ssl error, proxy definition and proxy authentication, HTTP Basic Authentication
+* Mapping useful options of PhantomJS such as ignoring SSL error, proxy definition, and proxy authentication, HTTP Basic Authentication
 * Supports multiple renderers:
   * **PhantomJS**, which is legacy and [abandoned](https://groups.google.com/forum/#!topic/phantomjs/9aI5d-LDuNE) but the one still producing the best results
-  * **Chromium, Chrome and Edge Chromium**, which will replace PhantomJS but currently have some limitations: screenshoting an HTTPS website not having a valid certificate, for instance a self-signed one, will produce an empty screenshot.
+  * **Chromium, Chrome, and Edge Chromium**, which will replace PhantomJS but currently have some limitations: screenshotting an HTTPS website not having a valid certificate, for instance, a self-signed one, will produce an empty screenshot.
-    The reason is that the [`--ignore-certificate-errors`](https://groups.google.com/a/chromium.org/forum/#!topic/headless-dev/eiudRsYdc3A) option doesn't work and will never work anymore: the solution is to use a [proper webdriver](https://bugs.chromium.org/p/chromium/issues/detail?id=697721), but to date `webscreenshot` doesn't aim to support this _rather complex_ method requiring some third-party tools.
+    The reason is that the [`--ignore-certificate-errors`](https://groups.google.com/a/chromium.org/forum/#!topic/headless-dev/eiudRsYdc3A) option doesn't work and will never work anymore: the solution is to use a [proper webdriver](https://bugs.chromium.org/p/chromium/issues/detail?id=697721), but to date `web screenshot` doesn't aim to support this _rather complex_ method requiring some third-party tools.
   * **Firefox** can also be used as a renderer but has some serious limitations (_so don't use it for the moment_):
     * Impossibility to perform multiple screenshots at the time: no multi-instance of the firefox process
-    * No incognito mode, using webscreenshot will pollute your browsing history
+    * No incognito mode, using web screenshot will pollute your browsing history
-* Embedding screenshot URL in image (requires `ImageMagick`)
+* Embedding screenshot URL in the image (requires `ImageMagick`)

 Usage
 -----
-Put your targets in a text file and pass it with the `-i` option, or as a positional argument if you have just a single URL.
+Put your targets in a text file and pass it with the `-I` option, or as a positional argument if you have just a single URL.
 Screenshots will be available, by default, in your current ```./screenshots/``` directory.
 Accepted input formats are the following:
 ```